apisec-university/one-request/README.md

-# One Request to rule them all!
+# One Request to Rule Them All!

 The One Request CTF event was hosted from February 27th to March 2nd, 2025 by APIsec University.
 The application utilized in the event is available in this repository, with minimal modifications, for educational purposes.